edgarroman/docker-setup-node-container/README.md

 1. Navigate to the directory: `cd server-code`
 1. First time or if there is no `node_modules` directory, run: `npm install` or `yarn` if you prefer
 1. To start the local server, run: `npm start`

+This should look very familiar to many developers since it's the default approach most folks take when developing a Node app.

 ## Local Development with Containers Workflow